-Setting up an affordable home office in Sri Lanka is not much different from other countries, but you must ensure that you have certain aspects in place to have it go off without any complications.
+One of the main requirements of a business is an office.
+It is important that you are aware of how to set up an office when starting a business.
+Setting up an affordable home office in Sri Lanka is not that different from other countries.
+However, you must ensure that you have certain aspects in place.
+This ensures your working from home will go on without any complications.
 Starting any type of business should be lucrative in Sri Lanka now because of its booming economy.
-Businesses related to foodstuff, real estate, tourism, cement, textiles and information technology are expected to grow quickly.
+Businesses related to food, real estate, tourism, cement, textiles and information technology are expected to grow quickly.
 If you’re interested in any of these industries, your home office is likely to thrive.
-Here’s what you need to set up and affordable home office:
+Here’s what you need to set up and affordable home office!

 When you’re reporting your home based business, it’s best to have a dedicated space to report to the tax authorities.
 There may be deductions available for people who have a dedicated space, but it’s best to check with a professional as laws do change periodically.
 You may have a separate room, a basement, or an entire wing of your office dedicated to your home office.
 The choice will depend upon what type of business you have and what you feel most comfortable in daily.

 The location should also be quiet and free of distraction.
 Depending upon your work style, some people will add glass doors so family members will know when they are on another line or working to meet a deadline.

 There are several places to get new and used office furniture in Sri Lanka, but it depends on what will best suit your needs.
 If you’re in the market for new furniture, there are several warehouses and furniture stores available.